cartoon-raccoon/cogsy/docs/usage.md

 This is Cogsy's heart.
 All of Cogsy's features are run from here.
 Vim users will find this familiar, as you activate it by pressing `:`.
 From here, you can run Cogsy's core commands.
 At any time, you can cancel a command by pressing Esc.

 Cogsy has four core commands:
 - `update`: Pulls collection info from Discogs and updates the entire app database.
+There are also the `-u` and `-t` switches for updating the username and token respectively, but they don't do anything at the moment.
+The `-v` switch displays verbose output when run without the TUI.
 - `listen [album]`: Cogsy's core feature.
 Pass it an album name and it will log the album title and the current time as a listening session.
 - `query [album]`: Query the local database for information on an album.
 Use the `-w` or `--wantlist` switch to query the wantlist, otherwise it defaults to querying the collection.
 - `random`: Use this when you can't decide what to play.
 It also logs the selected album as a listening session, unless you pass it the `-n`/`--nolog` switch.